-On days 7, 14, and 21 you will attend the study site.
-These visits will take approximately 30 minutes.
+Following your first study visit, you will return for follow-up visits.
+The schedule of visits depends on which group you are enrolled to as shown in figure 1.
+The approximate duration of these visits is also described in figure 1.
 If it is difficult for you to attend these visits we may be able to conduct them at a suitable alternative location.
 We will ask you questions about your current health, and any possible reactions to the study agents.
-We will ask questions about your current heath and any possible reactions to the study agents.
 If necessary, we will do a brief physical examination or check your vital signs, e.g. if you have a skin reaction to the injection.
 We will perform a brief ultrasound to assess the lymph node reaction in the armpits and take a blood sample to measure the immune response to KLH.
 On these visits we will take approximately 56 mL (about 4 tablespoons) of blood.